3 Mistakes to Avoid When Setting Up a 401k Plan

 Employer Contributions

-This is where some of the fun begins!
-One of the reasons you may have considered beginning a group retirement plan is to contribute to your employee’s future, which is an awesome benefit!
-A few ways you can contribute to an employee’s retirement plan will be outlined in your group’s application form.
+A few ways you can contribute to an employee’s retirement plan will be outlined in your group’s Plan Document.
 The important part to consider is whatever you decide on, make sure EVERYONE on your team is aware of the rules!
-Like everything else in this article, your employer contributions must be followed consistently.
+And that whatever rules you set, you must follow them consistently.
 Every.
 Single.
 Time.
-If you start deviating from your rules, you will open yourself up for ERISA issues that can be costly and time-consuming.

 Eligibility Rules